dialogic-godot/documentation/documentation/getting-started.md

 ## 4. Creating a character

-To create a new character press the `Add Character` button on the top right.
+To create a new character, press the `Add Character` button on the top right.

 As for timelines, you need to select the place to save to and a name.